rjdevaney/Master-microservices-with-java-spring-docker-kubernetes/section7/README.md

 ```
 - Create a **config** folder under the path **'configserver\src\main\resources\'** and copy all the 9 property files related to **accounts, loans and cards** microservices like mentioned in the course.
 The 9 property files can be found at https://github.com/eazybytes/microservices-with-spring-sectionwise-code/tree/master/section7/configserver/src/main/resources/config
 - Open the **application.properties** inside **configserver** microservices and make the following entries inside it which will help in reading the properties from a given classpath location.
+Please note that **encrypt.key** is optional and can be used only in the scenarios where you want **configserver** to handle the **encryption/decryption** of
+the properties like we discussed in the course.
 ### \src\main\resources\application.properties
 ```
 spring.application.name=configserver
 spring.profiles.active=native
 spring.cloud.config.server.native.search-locations=classpath:/config
 server.port=8071
+encrypt.key=eazybytes
 ```
 -  Go to your Spring Boot main class **ConfigserverApplication.java** and right click-> Run As -> Java Application.
 This will start your Spring Boot application                successfully at port 8071 which is the port we configured inside **application.properties**.
 Your can confirm the same by looking at the console logs.
 - Access the URLs like http://localhost:8071/accounts/default, http://localhost:8071/loans/dev, http://localhost:8071/cards/prod inside your browser to randomly validate the